-- 2.1 The authority will continue to need to take borrowing in support of funding its capital programme.
-The chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required. - 2.2 With short-term interest rates currently lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
+2.3 With short-term interest rates currently lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
 By doing so, the Council can reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.